Rayzeq/quick-settings-audio-panel/README.md

     - The notifications are in their own panel

     Then the notification panel will be really narrow and will be a little bit too tall

+On Gnome Shell 43, compatibility with Quick Settings Tweaker has not been tested.